Art-Sells/Arells/Build-Notes.md

 - - - - Sale Complete (subtracts first from cVact 1, then 2, 3, etc and deletes those cVacts & cVatops from the database)(View Transactions) -> Transactions
 - - - - Transaction Failed (OK)
 - Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?
+- all prices and wallet values structured like so: 1,000,000.00

 ### Transactions